XpressAI/xircuits.io/docs/getting-started/xircuits-interface.md

 ## Starting Xircuits

-You can open the Xircuits canvas in two ways:
+You can open the Xircuits workflow canvas in two ways:
 1. Opening an existing .xircuits file.
 2. Creating a new Xircuits canvas via launcher.